catalyst-fp7/documents/interoperability/interoperability.md

 ### Widgets with a server component

-The simplest widget would have a server component, which could receive a request on a known endpoint, and return visualization data.
+The simplest <!-- Isn't the next one the simplest case?
+This is actually quite involved! --> widget would have a server component, which could receive a request on a known endpoint, and return visualization data.
 The server would have to get the graph data that is to be visualized: either the json-ld graph could be part of the request, or the location of a REST or SPARQL endpoint on the platform server where the visualization server could get the data.
 This raises classical cross-origin data issues: If the widget code is hosted on the visualization server, it would require an authorization token to access the platform data, and vice-versa.